thekashifmalik/rincr/README.md

 `kbackup` uses `rsync` so only the actual differences between files are sent over-the-wire.

 ### Deduplicated
-`kbackup` uses the hard-link mechanism from `rsnapshot` so unchanged files between snapshots do not use any space.
+`kbackup` uses the same hard-link mechanism that `rsnapshot` uses so unchanged files between snapshots do not use any storage space.

 ### Bidirectional
 `kbackup` can backup from (pull) or to (push) a remote location, just like `rsync`.